Lonesome Suzie

-Lonesome Suzie is a 1968 song by The Band written and sung by Richard Manuel originally appearing on their influential debut album Music From Big Pink It was also released on Across The Great Divide, a compilation box set from 1994.
+"Lonesome Suzie" is a 1968 song by The Band written and sung by Richard Manuel originally appearing on their influential debut album Music From Big Pink.
+It was also released on Across The Great Divide, a compilation box set from 1994.
 Drummer Levon Helm has said that "...Lonesome Suzie was Richard's failed attempt to write a hit record."
 It never charted and is one of the few songs on which Manuel contributed writing, but is also recognized as one of Manuel's signature pieces.
 In 1970 it was released as the B-side of the French single release of "Whispering Pines".

 Recording

+"Lonesome Suzie" was recorded at Capitol Studios and Gold Star Studios.

+Lyrics and music

+The song is about a lonely spinster.
+The woman is described as "always losing" and we are told that she "sits and cries and shakes".
+The singer is left not knowing what to do for her.
+He feels that the woman can use a friend and although he isn't willing to be that friend, he suggests that maybe he can lend her one of his friends.
+The singer recognizes that she might get angry at someone who is able to relate to her, and thinks getting angry might be helpful to her.
+The song ends with the singer acknowledging that watching her is making him feel lonely too, and he suggests "Why don't we get together, what else can we do?"

+Music journalist Greil Marcus felt that the singer's recognition of his willingness to lend the spinster a friend, despite not willing to be her friend himself, is what leads to his breakthrough at the end in being able to feel loneliness himself.
+Music critic Barney Hoskyns interpreted the song as addressing Manuel's own loneliness.
+Helm described it as "a quiet song that told a story that was typical of Richard's general philosophy, which was to be kind to people."

-The song features Manuel's soulful vocals complemented by Robbie Robertson's simple guitar licks with a subtle backing by the other members.
+Manuel sang the lead vocals using his falsetto voice.
+Garth Hudson plays organ in a church-like manner.
+According to drummer Levon Helm biographer Sandra B. Tooze, Helms "lags behind [Manuel's vocal], doubling up on the snare in parts, with an almost inaudible hi-hat."
+Robbie Robertson plays simple guitar licks with a subtle backing by the other members.
 Some of Robertson's guitar licks follow Manuel's lines in a manner similar to Charlie McCoy's work on Bob Dylan's "Desolation Row".

-Theme

-The song follows a seemingly troubled woman who hopes to acquire a friend or lover but struggles in doing so.
-The narrator offers his support, but is not a suitable match.
-He says he doesn't belong there, but may know someone who does.
-The narrator, of course, means himself the entire time eventually asking the woman to be with him in the line "why don't we get together, what else can we do?".
+Boston Globe critic Ernie Santosuosso described the song as "a latter-day 'Little Girl Blue'".